 Water Heaters

-This is where hard water does its most expensive damage.
+This is where the damage becomes most expensive.
 Sediment accumulates at the bottom of the tank, creating an insulating layer that reduces heating efficiency by 25 to 40 percent.
-With Eversource's electricity rates among the highest in the nation, an inefficient water heater hits Connecticut homeowners particularly hard in the wallet.
-Worse, the sediment accelerates tank corrosion, often cutting the appliance's lifespan in half.
+With Eversource electricity rates among the highest in the nation, an inefficient water heater hits Connecticut homeowners hard in the wallet.

 Ice Makers and Refrigerator Water Lines